-Now, I will share some common mistakes that we are making during sanding, and if you know the errors before you starting your sanding job, it will be beneficial for you that I believe.
+Now, I will share some common mistakes that we are making during sanding, and if you know the errors before you start your sanding job, I believe it will be beneficial for you.

 - Putting extra pressure during sanding: While you are sure to use this power sander, don’t try to give extra downward pressure.
 Usually, the weight of this device is sufficient for sanding.
 Your job is to guide the device, not provide additional weight and let the machine do its job.
 Try to move at a snail’s way, not more than 1 inch per second.
 After some time, like 30 seconds, you will be adjusted with the device.

 - Don’t press down on objects: During sanding with the power tool, avoid using heavy pressure.
 Don’t put extra pressure on your arms.
 Try to use light pressure on an object.
 Here I will give you an old and famous technique.
 Before starting doing the sanding, put pencil marks over the surface, take fine-grit sandpaper, firmly sand the object, and see the pencil marks removed evenly after some time.
 If you press the sander more than average pressure without thinking anything, then the device will give you an uneven surface at all.